mcuquet/mcuquet.github.io/Research/Publications.md

 ## Project deliverables

+_Deliverables that have been reviewed and accepted have a DOI available via Zenodo._

 - A roadmap for big data incorporating both the research roadmap and the policy roadmap.
   Stéphane Grumbach, Aurélien Faravelon, **Martí Cuquet**, Anna Fensel.
   [D6.1 BYTE Project](http://byte-project.eu/wp-content/uploads/2016/11/D6-1-BYTE-Policy-and-Research-roadmap_FINAL.pdf), 9 November 2016.